solzilberman/pygame_screen_recorder/README.md

 # Pygame Screen Recorder Util
-*Designed specifically for making gifs out of pygame-based simulations*
+*Help make gifs out of pygame-based simulations*

 ## How to Use
 ### Install